Lombiq/DotNest-Knowledge-Base/topics/lombiq-hosting-suite.md

 By bridging an important gap that prevents Orchard being run on a multi-server (multi-node/Web Farm) setup the [Lombiq.Hosting.DistributedEvents](https://orcharddistributedevents.codeplex.com/) module adds the ability to broadcast events between server nodes.

 - Generic extensible services for event broadcasting.
 - Implementations for broadcasting shell events and signals.
-Thus server nodes are thus always in sync, even if data is stored in the otherwise instance-local CacheManager.
+Thus server nodes are always in sync, even if data is stored in the otherwise instance-local CacheManager.
 This means changes in e.g. content type definitions, feature states or roles will propagate to other server nodes.

 ### Application maintenance